BOMBSHELL Revelation On Obama's Surveillance Over Trump UNLEASHED! | John Hawkins' Right Wing News

 The spying on Donald Trump and his camp team according to sources started way before he was even the Republican nominee.

-Adam Housley of Fox News said Friday on “Outnumbered” that House Intelligence chair Devin Nunes, R-Calif., was aware back in January of the ‘unmasking’ of American citizens’ names by the intelligence communities, and it was all way before President Trump’s famous March 4 tweets in which he spoke about President Obama’s so-called “wire tapping” of Trump Tower during the campaign.
+Adam Housley of Fox News said Friday on “Outnumbered” that House Intelligence chair Devin Nunes, R-Calif., was aware back in January of the ‘unmasking’ of American citizens’ names by the intelligence communities and it was all way before President Trump’s famous March 4th tweets in which he spoke about President Obama’s so-called “wire tapping” of Trump Tower during the campaign.

 Our full write-up on our breaking investigation into unmaskinghttps://t.co/gy9CbTK2PN